amilsiddik/cross-corpus-ser-zero-target/README.md

 - Results depend on the public `iic/emotion2vec_plus_base` checkpoint and the software environments recorded in the manifest files.
 - In the main experiments, reported standard deviations reflect random-seed variability under fixed splits and should not be interpreted as sampling uncertainty over corpora, speakers, or utterances.
 - In the supplementary speaker-level GroupKFold analysis, neural-model seed results are averaged within each outer fold and the reported standard deviation reflects variability across the five outer speaker folds.
+- The supplementary domain-probing analysis measures linear decodability of corpus identity.
+It does not establish that corpus-identifying information caused the fusion-performance difference or that cross-attention suppressed such information.

 ---